hyperter96/gitlab-operator/doc/installation.md

 ::EndTabs

+Cluster nodes must use the x86-64 architecture.
+Support for multiple architectures, including AArch64/ARM64, is under active development.
+See [issue 2899](https://gitlab.com/gitlab-org/charts/gitlab/-/issues/2899) for more information.

 ### Ingress controller

 An Ingress controller is required to provide external access to the application and secure communication between components.